-I will define a combative relationship as a relationship where where one partner is more intent on showing superiority than on forming a partnership.
+I will define a combative relationship as a relationship where one or both partners are more intent on showing superiority than on forming a partnership.

-A combative relationship will often use verbal and nonverbal ways of demeaning their partner, such as:
+A combative partner will often use verbal and nonverbal attacks as a way of demeaning their partner, such as:

 - Making fun